FAQs for Hospitals

 We respect hospital policy on patient privacy.
 We train our volunteers to be sensitive of the questions they ask and provide examples of topics to talk about other than illness, treatment, etc. We prefer to have photo releases on all patients as we use photos for the website and other materials.
 However, we understand that is not always possible with every patient.
 We can work with a sticker system where children without a release wear a sticker so our cameras know not to take a photo.

-How do you ensure immunity control?
+How do you ensure infection control/immune protection?

 Can I invite patients outside the oncology unit?